 After completing the basic training, the SIAS operators are assigned to the intervention detachments, being on probation for another 6 months.
 During that time, they participate in the service’s missions and follow an intensive training program that aims to achieve and maintain a perfect physical, technical, and tactical form, which corresponds to the unit’s needs of multipurpose use.

 Most of the time, SIAS operators use live ammunition in their training sessions, a rough reminder of their deadly trade.
-No mistakes are allowed, whether in training or in a real mission.
+No mistakes are allowed, whether in training or a real mission.

 SIAS operators train daily.
 Their usual working day lasts for eight hours.
 The day usually starts with the gym training, where operators would seem exaggerated even to a performance athlete.
 However, it is a must for any SIAS member.
-The gym training is followed by long runs, hand-to-hand combat, rappeling from and into buildings, or from helicopters, as well as daily shooting sessions with all the weapons in their arsenal.
+The gym training is followed by long runs, hand-to-hand combat, rappeling from and into buildings or from helicopters, and daily shooting sessions with all the weapons in their arsenal.

 Pyrotechnic Department of SIAS

 The Pyrotechnic Department’s main duty is the intervention through specific methods and proceedings for preventing and countering crimes consisting of placing improvised explosive devices or trap vehicles in public or private places.
-It also identifies, neutralizes and destroys through specific proceedings improvised explosive devices and classic ammunition elements discovered in public or private places.
+It also identifies, neutralizes, and destroys specific proceedings improvised explosive devices and classic ammunition elements discovered in public or private places.